StoDevX/PaperCut-Scraper/README.md

 1. The python script is dependent upon a list of usernames that is _not provided_ on this repository.
 It is a CSV and lives within the `data` folder.
      * The format consists of: username, a new line, zero or more usernames.
      * The file is at `data/campus.csv`.
 This file must exist.
-2. You must have a St. Olaf College login and have recently logged-in to [Papercut's web interface](https://papercut.stolaf.edu).
-3. You must have usernames within `data/campus.csv`.
+2. You must have usernames within `data/campus.csv`.
-4. You must have Python 2.7 installed.
+3. You must have Python 2.7 installed.
-5. You must have these libraries as well:
+4. You must have these libraries as well:
      * urlopen *and* BeautifulSoup
      * string, os, platform, time, json, re, unicodedata, HTMLParser, csv